rykard95/MLAB_Intuit/README.md

 * kmeans.py

-Used to segment dimension-reduced data into 2 clusters, event and non-event.
+Used to segment data into 2 clusters, event and non-event.
+Computes accuracy of TF-IDF and BOW featurizations.

 ```
 python models/kmeans.py